Emojis, Expression and Eyebrows

 And rather than get all hung up about it, the good thing is that at least I became aware of it.
 Awareness of the possible reasons behind your actions is key.
 Not to judge yourself about those reasons, but just to become aware of them.
 You can then make a different choice in the future that may lead to a better outcome.
 Like expressing yourself clearly so you can get a really good haircut. :)

 Communication is everything.
 Which is why I offer free consultations for eyebrow tattooing.
-I want clients to have answers to all the questions they’ve wanted to ask.
+I specialise in the Soft Powder Brow tattoo and I want clients to have all their questions answered before they make a decision.
 It’s hard to find out real information about cosmetic tattooing so I love educating clients with accurate, up to date information so that they can make informed decisions for themselves.
 There’s absolutely no obligation to book in with me if you decide not to go ahead, just a safe space to find out everything you want to know.
+And I promise not to use any nonsense words.

-Book instantly HERE for your free, no obligation consultation with yours truly, Elise Louise, Soft Powder and Ombre eyebrow tattoo specialist.
+Book instantly HERE for your free, no obligation consultation with yours truly, Elise Louise -